PX4/PX4-Autopilot/nuttx/configs/stm32f4discovery/README.txt

      b.
 Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-  3. This configured can be re-configured to use the UG-2864AMBAG01 0.96 inch OLED by adding or changing the following items int the configuration (using 'make menuconfig'):
+  3. This configured can be re-configured to use either the UG-2864AMBAG01 or UG-2864SWEG01 0.96 inch OLEDs by adding or changing the following items in the configuration (using 'make menuconfig'):

      +CONFIG_SPI_CMDDATA=y